yuekai/latex-in-slack/README.md

    or type Enter to select the first one.

    **Currently, we only support Slack installed from [Slack installer](https://slack.com/downloads/windows).
-   If your Slack is installed through Microsoft Store, `math-with-slack` is not able to modifiy files in `WindowsApps` folder hence not able to embedded our script.**
+   If your Slack is installed through Microsoft Store, `latex-in-slack` is not able to modifiy files in `WindowsApps` folder hence not able to embedded our script.**

 ### Package and software managers

 The script needs write permissions in the Slack directory in order to inject the MathJax code.
-Some package and software managers write protect their directories, and `math-with-slack` cannot be installed if Slack is installed through such a manager.
+Some package and software managers write protect their directories, and `latex-in-slack` cannot be installed if Slack is installed through such a manager.
 This is the case for both the Windows Store and Snap versions of Slack.
-You should use the version downloaded from [Slack's website](https://slack.com/downloads/windows) if you want to use `math-with-slack`.
+You should use the version downloaded from [Slack's website](https://slack.com/downloads/windows) if you want to use `latex-in-slack`.
 The script should, however, work with most package managers if [you manage to grant the script write permission](https://github.com/fsavje/math-with-slack/issues/32#issuecomment-479852799).

 #### NixOS